Main content

 Study with the President

-Realize the importance of leadership in every industry in an exclusive course taught by Dr. Deana L. Porterfield, President of Roberts Wesleyan College and Northeastern Seminary.
-You will discover the critical importance of research-based decisions and how it informs effective leadership as you complete this course open only to students in the Academic Research & Leadership Honors Program.
+Realize the importance of leadership in every industry in an exclusive course taught by the President of Roberts Wesleyan University and Northeastern Seminary.
+This course is open only to students in the Leadership Honors Program.

 What might you discover?

-As a leader and researcher, you have the opportunity to become a subject matter expert as you identify and explore the challenges, opportunities, and tactics that will lead to success in your area of interest.
+As a developing leader, you have the opportunity to become a subject matter expert as you identify and explore the challenges, opportunities, and tactics that will lead to success in your area of interest.
 Take a look at a sample of the projects of past Honors graduates.

 Nursing Student Knowledge and Attitudes in an Older Adult Transition of Care Simulation | Amanda Cluck | Nursing

 Amanda has a heart for care of older adults and was interested in knowing if a simulation with a patient actor would improve nursing student knowledge and skill in caring for the complexities of this population when they are transitioning from the hospital to rehab.
 Not all students have this opportunity in traditional clinical experiences.
 She measured knowledge and attitudes toward the older adult before and after the simulation and analyzed a transcript of the post simulation discussion.
-Amanda will be presenting the results of her study at a national nurse educator conference in May of 2017.
+Amanda presented the results of her study at a national nurse educator conference.

 Accounting Smart: A Financial Guidebook for the Social Entrepreneur | Harmony Dionne | Accounting